Kaa Documentation

 Continuous monitoring and immediate response are key components of the Internet of Things.
 KaaIoT offers a robust alert system to help you achieve this.
 The platform enables proactive management and quick response to various conditions.

-In this tutorial, we will go over the steps to set up alerts in the Kaa IoT platform, including how to choose monitoring settings and configure additional actions.
+In this page, we will go over the main alert concepts, and steps to set up alerts in the Kaa IoT platform, including how to choose monitoring settings and configure additional actions.
 It will walk you through the steps to set up email alerts in the Kaa Cloud, which allows you to monitor critical events and take appropriate actions.

 Where can IoT alerts be applied?